 Because fake news and disinformation is all around us, we need to be able to recognize it.
 But, how to know if something you are reading is true, fake, or biased?
 With the advent of the Information Age, it is becoming more difficult to decipher fact from fiction in articles and with images.
 You are now in charge of determining what information is reliable and what is not.
 You have to be aware while you are reading and viewing.
+You also have to be aware of your own bias.
 Test your awareness as you watch this video.

 Sometimes when we browse through headlines and social media posts we do not always look critically at the videos, images, and news stories.
 We may not take into consideration the facts not mention in them or how an image may be altered.
 We must consider the writer's or creator's message or point of view.
 We need to be active and not passive consumers of information.
 That means questioning what we read and who is the source of the information.
 We also need to be aware of our confirmation bias.
 Confirmation bias is when we search for or interpret information that validates our own preconceptions.
 We do not actively search for information that challenges our preconceptions.

 This survey, conducted by the Pew Research Center in December 2016, found that 64% of Americans adults say made-up news has caused a great deal of confusion about current events.
 As a consumer of news information, you need to use critical thinking skills to judge the reliability and credibility of news reports, whether you read it in print, see it on television, hear it on the radio, or find it on the internet.

 These are false news stories which are designed to deceive readers.
 The stories provide information or images that look credible, but their sources cannot be verified.
 Satirical articles are not fake news because they are meant to be humorous.